DataDog/hiring-engineers/answers.md

 I spent far too many hours trying to get VirtualBox to work on High Sierra (it did not work), so I chose to install the agent directly on OS X

 Once I reached the APM part of the assignment however, I was not able to install the trace.
-The current [documentation](https://github.com/DataDog/datadog-trace-agent) is for V5 and I was not able to successfully modify the command to get the trace working.
+The current [documentation](https://github.com/DataDog/datadog-trace-agent) is for V5 and I was not able to successfully modify the bash command to get the trace working.

 At that point, I started up a hosted ubuntu instance and tried installing the agent and trace with linux.
 The host was recognized by datadog and showed up in my infrastructure list.
 However, I eventually ran into an issue where there was an issue with the datadog.yaml file.
-I could not fix the issue, but with what I could determine, there was an issue with spacing in the code.
+I could not fix the issue, but I could determine there was an issue with spacing in the code.

 ## Collecting Metrics